The Real Concerns Regarding Lepto 4 and 2

 Leptospirosis vaccines contain inactivated, whole-cell leptospires, basically whole-cell bacterin vaccines killed, it then requires stimulants to create an immune response.
 These stimulants include aluminium hydroxide and mercury making it more likely to cause an immune response on the recipient of that vaccine.

 However, it’s important to note that there is a peracute (very sudden) form of the disease where animals go into rapid shock and die.
 Very sadly, neither vaccination nor antibiotics will save these cases.

-MSD trading name and a subsidiary of Merk who manufacture L2 and L4 vaccines funded a 2014 project headed by Christopher Ball from the University of Liverpool.
+MSD is a trading name and a subsidiary of Merk who manufacture L2 and L4 vaccines.
+They funded a 2014 project headed by Christopher Ball from the University of Liverpool.
 A questionnaire was sent out to veterinary practices in the UK for his thesis.
-Of the 472 questionnaires, he sent out, only 89 were returned.
+Of the 472 questionnaires sent out, only 89 were returned.